Canadian Students FAQ

-If you still have questions, please don’t hesitate to reach out to one of the contacts listed below.
+If you need more information or still have questions, please reach out to the contacts listed on this page.

-Please refer to the International Student Life Cycle for all the steps you need to take before becoming a student at NWHSU.
-Keep in mind that you need to be accepted into the College of Chiropractic prior to submitting your visa application.
+Please refer to our International Student Life Cycle document for all the steps you’ll need to take before becoming a chiropractic program student at Northwestern Health Sciences University.
+Please keep in mind that you’ll need to be accepted into the College of Chiropractic prior to submitting your visa application.

-You will need to submit a Certificate Of Finances (PDF).
-Please see our Certificate Of Finances Example (PDF) document for guidance.
+You will need to submit a Certification of Finances.
+Please see our Certification of Finances Example for guidance.

 How do Canadian students pay for school?

-For Canadian students beginning the doctor of chiropractic program, we offer a tuition adjustment based on the currency exchange rate between the U.S. and Canada.
-The maximum reduction of tuition is 25 percent for Fall 2022 and beyond.
-You can read more about the Canadian tuition currency exchange adjustment here.
+For Canadian students starting our Doctor of Chiropractic program, we offer a tuition adjustment based on the currency exchange rate between the U.S. and Canada.
+The maximum reduction of your chiropractor schooling tuition is 25% for fall 2023 and beyond.
+Read more about the Canadian Tuition Currency Exchange Adjustment here.

 What financial aid resources are available?

-We have compiled information in our Canadian Financial Resource Guide that will help you plan the financing of your education at Northwestern Health Sciences University.
+We have compiled information in our Canadian Financial Resource Guide that will help you plan the financing of your chiropractic program at Northwestern Health Sciences University.

 How can I find out about housing?

-While Northwestern Health Sciences University does not have on-campus housing, you will find many housing options close to campus – some within walking distance.
-We maintain and regularly update a housing newsletter that features rental homes nearby.
+While Northwestern Health Sciences University does not offer on-campus housing, there are many housing options close to campus—some within walking distance.
+We produce and regularly update a housing newsletter that features housing options nearby.

 How can I get involved on campus?

 Northwestern Health Sciences University offers more than 50 campus clubs, one of which is the Canadian Club.
-The purpose of NWHSU’s Canadian Club is to provide information and create networking opportunities for students wishing to practice chiropractic, acupuncture or massage therapy in Canada, as well as create an authentic Canadian cultural experience on campus.
+The purpose of NWHSU’s Canadian Club is to provide information and networking opportunities for students wishing to practice chiropractic, acupuncture, or massage therapy in Canada.
+Our Canadian Club also helps us create an authentic Canadian cultural experience on campus.

 What is it like to live and learn in the Twin Cities?

-You will quickly discover that the Twin Cities metropolitan area is one of the most culturally rich, health-conscious, and fun places to live, study and practice.
-Ranked #1 in the U.S. for healthy living by Livability.com, Minneapolis-St. Paul offers an extensive park system, recreational centers, adult hockey leagues, biking and hiking trails, and much more.
+You’ll quickly discover that the Twin Cities metropolitan area is one of the most culturally rich, health-conscious, and fun places to live, study, and practice.
+Ranked as one of the 10 best U.S. cities for techies by Livability.com, Minneapolis-St. Paul offers an extensive park system, recreational centers, adult hockey leagues, biking and hiking trails, and much more.
 Learn more about our wonderful area here.

 Which version of the boards should I take – U.S. or Canada?

-Canadian students usually take the Canadian and the U.S. board exams to get their license in both countries in order to practice in either country.
-Your choice will depend on where you see yourself practicing once you graduate, and beyond.
-As a Canadian student at NWHSU you will have the option to take the U.S. board exam on campus during your time here.
+Canadian students usually take both the Canadian and U.S. board exams to obtain their license in both countries in order to practice in either country.
+Your choice will depend on where you see yourself practicing once you graduate from our chiropractic program, and throughout your career.
+As a Canadian student at Northwestern Health Sciences University, you’ll have the option to take the U.S. board exam on campus during your chiropractor schooling here.

 How do chiropractic students take their Canadian board exams?

-NWHSU offers Canadian chiropractic students board prep materials for students heading back to take the exam.
-Historically, our students have been successful in obtaining licenses and going back to Canada, but we do not have the exact statistics.
+Northwestern Health Sciences University offers Canadian chiropractic program students board prep materials for students returning to Canada to take the exam.
+Our Canadian students have been highly successful in obtaining their Canadian licenses and launching successful careers in Canada.

 How much do the Canadian board exams cost?